Research Scholarships & Internships

 Non GVSU Research Scholarships, Fellowships & Internships

 Below are links to several research scholarship and internship databases for physics majors.
-The majority of these research opportunities are for the summer months and the deadlines are at the end of the fall or the beginning of the winter semester.
+Most of these research opportunities are available during the summer, with deadlines at the end of the fall or beginning of the winter semester.

 The Frederick Meijer Office of Fellowships has a list of opportunities for undergraduate students including internships, summer experiences and summer research opportunities.